'Full Gospel' Meaning and Message with Bible Examples

 - • Christian, ask yourself: do you regularly lay hands on the sick, expecting them to receive God’s healing?
 If not, why not?
 Our fellow believers in the early Church did so (Mark 16:15-18) in fulfillment of the timeless Great Commission.

 • Preachers, is yours a full gospel church?
 A genuinely biblical Pentecostal church?
 Are you regularly inviting those in your church to receive the mighty baptism with the Holy Spirit?
 If not, why not?
 This heaven-sent experience, the apostle Peter told his hearers, “...is for you and your children and for all who are far off — for all whom the Lord our God will call” (Acts 2:38-39)

 • In sum, are you preaching, teaching, and proclaiming what the apostle Paul called the full gospel?
-Let’s see what that "full gospel" means in the Bible.
+Let’s examine the "full gospel's" meaning in the Bible.

 Romans 15:18-19 I will not venture to speak of anything except what Christ has accomplished through me in leading the Gentiles to obey God by what I have said and done — by the power of signs and miracles, through the power of the Spirit.
 So from Jerusalem all the way around to Illyricum, I have fully proclaimed the gospel of Christ.